-John Villasenor is on the faculty at UCLA, where he is a professor of electrical engineering, public policy, and management, and a visiting professor of law.
+John Villasenor is on the faculty at UCLA, where he is a professor of electrical engineering, public policy, law, and management.
 He is also a nonresident senior fellow at the Brookings Institution and a Visiting Fellow at the Hoover Institution at Stanford.

 Villasenor’s work considers the broader impacts of key technology trends, including advances in digital communications, the increasing complexity of today’s networks and systems, and the growth of artificial intelligence.
 He writes frequently on these topics and on their implications with respect to cybersecurity, privacy, law, and business.